 SFS scholars are responsible to apply for and obtain a position after graduation.
 Embry-Riddle SFS program will assist SFS scholars by helping identify employment and internship opportunities.

 Applicants to the SFS program must be or have:

-- Citizen or lawful permanent resident of the United States who is not already a US government employee, but who meets criteria for Federal employment.
+- Citizen or lawful permanent resident of the United States who is not already a US government employee but who meets the criteria for Federal employment.

-- Enrolled full-time in an Embry-Riddle SFS eligible undergraduate or graduate program at Daytona Beach Campus with 2 years left before graduation for undergraduate students or newly admitted graduate student.
+- Enrolled full-time in an Embry-Riddle SFS eligible undergraduate or graduate program at Daytona Beach Campus with two years left before graduation for undergraduate students or newly admitted graduate students.

 - B.S. in Computer Science (Cybersecurity Engineering AOC)

 - B.S. in Aviation Maintenance Science (Avionics Cybertechnology and Security AOC)

 - M.S. in Cybersecurity Engineering